Firezat Fire Shield Information

 It might be helpful to draw a basic diagram of your home and number the walls.

-Firezat Fire Shields are delivered and stored in double-wall boxes wrapped with waterproof plastic.
-They can be reused and stored for extended periods of time and will not support mold or mildew.
+Firezat Fire Shields are delivered and stored as a roll approximately 6” X 6” X 60”.
+They can be stored for extended periods of time and will not support mold or mildew.
 They are resistant to most acids, alkalis & solvents with the exception of hydrofluoric acid.
-If the home is sold they can be passed on to the new owners just like a burglar alarm system or you can take them with you.
+If the home or business is sold they can be passed on to the new owners just like a burglar alarm system or you can take them with you.

 |Forest Service - Fire Chemicals||Cleanup and Removal of Gel & Foam from Homes|